uivlis/conditional-tokens/source/prediction-markets-as-modular-framework.md

 # Prediction markets as a modular framework
-The prediction markets platform that Gnosis offers aims to provide the foundational protocol upon which many projects will grow using prediction markets as one small piece or a as a core part of their projects.
+Apollo aims to provide the foundational protocol upon which projects using prediction markets can grow.
 In this section we describe the different layers that compose the prediction markets framework.

 ## Trading UI